bskimball/astro-fastify-starter/README.md

 # *** Latest ***
 I have updated to Astro v5 and React 19.
-Since the Astro/react integration has not yet updated their deps your NPM install will need to include the --peer-legacy-deps flag.
-I have removed Next ui and react-hook-form and it is using react action api for forms.
+I have removed Next ui and react-hook-form.
+I switched to using react actions api for forms.

 # Astro Fastify Starter

 This is an example repo of having astro and fastify in the same app.
 This example is based on the fastify example in the [node adapter](https://docs.astro.build/en/guides/integrations-guide/node/#middleware) section.
-The main difference is this uses typescript.
-It also has an example of using the [trpc fastify adapter](https://trpc.io/docs/server/adapters/fastify), so you have end-to-end type safety.
+The main difference is this uses TypeScript.
+It also has an example of using the
+[trpc fastify adapter](https://trpc.io/docs/server/adapters/fastify), so you have end-to-end type safety.

 [Blog Post](https://brian-kimball.com/blog/fastify-astro-starter)